markokhman/func-course/Chapter 1/Lesson 1.md

 This scheme allows verifying contracts completely independently from each other.
 Meaning, the blockchain is already _sharded_ at the level of each account.

 Consensus protocol is proof-of-stake that forms two blockchains: _masterchain_ and _workchain_ (also known as _base chain_).
-Master chain never shards, while workchain can dynamically split and merge back _shardchains_: groups of contracts with the common set of validators.
+Masterchain never shards, while workchain can dynamically split and merge back _shardchains_: groups of contracts with the common set of validators.

 Masterchain is used for infrequent configuration transaction and for recording routing of the messages within the workchain.
 This means masterchain, like Bitcoin, does not scale, but is also not doing much.
-While workchain, like Ethereum, comntains all the complexity of custom smart contracts, but scales horizontally.
+While workchain, like Ethereum, contains all the complexity of custom smart contracts, but scales horizontally.

 _Validators_ are nodes that lock up their _stake_ (security deposit) under promise to correctly verify transactions and sign off blocks.
 The "valid blockchain" is the one with two thirds of signatures.